Hawker Hurricane variants: Hurricane Mk I (Early production)

 The aircraft handling qualities during take-off and landings were deemed excellent due to a wide-track undercarriage with relatively wide low-pressure tyres.
 Because of this wide, stable platform, the Hurricane was an easier aircraft to land, with less fear of nose-overs or "ground-loops" than its RAF Fighter Command counterpart the Supermarine Spitfire.
 During its operational life, the Hurricane was able to operate from all sorts of adverse airfield surfaces with ease.

 Large, thick wings meant that the fighter proved to be a stable gun platform.
 It was armed with eight .303 in (7.7 mm) Browning machine guns arranged in groups of four in two large gun bays incorporated into the outer wing panels.
 In 1937 this firepower was enough to outgun the early marks of German Messerschmitt Bf 109, which were equipped with only four light machine guns.
 By the time of the Battle of Britain, it was recognised that this relatively small-calibre armament was inadequate; during the Battle of Britain it was relatively common for Luftwaffe aircraft to survive numerous hits from .303 in (7.7 mm) bullets and still return safely to base.
-Later versions of the Hurricane were equipped with a more powerful arms package, initially 12 .303 in (7.7 mm) Brownings, and later four 20 mm (.79 in) Hispano cannons.
+Later versions of the Hurricane were equipped with 12 .303 in (7.7 mm) Brownings, and later four 20 mm (.79 in) Hispano cannons.
 Hurricanes built under licence by SABCA in Belgium had four 12.7 mm (.50 in) FN-Browning guns instead of the .303 inch armament.